 Planning activity for the Society began in 1955 in Southern California by a joint committee representing the Aeromedical Engineering Association of Los Angeles and the Human Engineering Society of San Diego.
 The committee, consisting of Arnold Small (chair), Donald Conover, Donald Hanifan, Stanley Lippert, Laurence Morehouse, John Poppin, and Wesley Woodson, represented the fields of psychology, physiology, engineering, and medicine.
 They were involved in human factors work in industry, universities, and government laboratories.
 The formal concept for and features of a human factors organization were developed by a founding committee in 1956 and approved at a joint meeting of the two local organizations.
 During the next year members of the committee, working on individual assignments and meeting several times as a whole in Laguna Beach, California, drew up complete plans for a national society.
 They were assisted by Paul Fitts, Jesse Orlansky, and Max Lund.
 The committee members and plans served as the organizational framework for the founding of the Society, with its Constitutional Convention and First National Meeting in Tulsa, Oklahoma, on September 25, 1957.
 That meeting was held in conjunction with the Fifth Annual Human Engineering Conference of the Office of Naval Research, which had served as an additional influence leading to a national society.

 The San Diego Human Engineering Society and the Aeromedical Engineering Association of Los Angeles, which predate the Human Factors and Ergonomics Society, became its first two local chapters.
 Both claim to be the first local chapters of the Human Factors and Ergonomics Society.
 Initially, business affairs were handled solely by the officers, first in Los Angeles and later in Arlington, Virginia.
 A publications office was established at the University of California, Los Angeles.
-In the early 1960s these functions were consolidated in a central office in Santa Monica, California, which continues to provide the administrative, financial, and publications services essential to the Society's operational efficiency.
+In the early 1960s these functions were consolidated in a central office in Santa Monica, California.
+Society operations moved to Washignton, DC in 2018.

 Since 1958, the Society has published two major periodicals: the journal,Human Factors,and the news publication, HFES Bulletin.
 The HFES Directory & Yearbook has been published since 1959.
 Proceedings of the HFES Annual Meeting have been published since 1972.
 Beginning in 1993, the Society published Ergonomics in Design, a magazine describing applications of human factors research.
 In 2007, a new journal, Journal of Cognitive Engineering and Decision Making, was published.
 The Society has also published special items, such as the American National Standard for Human Factors Engineering of Visual Display Terminal Workstations (updated in 2002 as Human Factors Engineering of Computer Workstations), the Directory of Human Factors Graduate Programs in the United States and Canada, and the Directory of Human Factors/Ergonomics Consultants.
 The video "Human Factors Success Stories" is available for purchase or rent from the central office.
 The first in a series of monographs on selected topics was published in early 1995, entitled Anthropometric Methods: Designing to Fit the Human Body by John A. Roebuck, Jr. The annual series Reviews of Human Factors and Ergonomics began publication in 2006, and there are now six published volumes.